websiddu/websiddu/blog/posts/007-morning-thoughts.md

 Here are the list of morning thoughts I had from the past few years, some might sound stupid but they are really deep you just have to think which we general do less these days.

+> Keep your eyes on the problem, not the distraction.

 > Beauty is in the eyes of beholder.

 > Be a head of a Cat rather than a tail to a Tiger.